alexandreborges/malwoverview/README.md

         -M MALSHARE_DOWNLOAD, --malsharedownload MALSHARE_DOWNLOAD
                               Downloads the sample from Malshare.
 This option must be specified with -m option.
-        -L MALSHARE_LAST_200, --last200 MALSHARE_LAST_200
-                              Downloads a list with 200 last URLs (limited to 95 characters in order to keep the format) pointing to malware samples from Malshare.
-        -c SHOW_LOCATION, --location SHOW_LOCATION
-                              (optional) Shows the origin (location: city) of a URL.
-                              This option is optionally specified with the -L option.
-Attention: there's a limit for the geolocation service, so don't abuse this option.
-Anyway, if you reach your daily limit, so you could use a VPN service... ;)
         -B URL_HAUS_BATCH, --haus_batch URL_HAUS_BATCH
                               Retrieves a list of recent URLs (last 3 days, limited to 1000 entries) from URLHaus website.